iamdtang/node-testing/article.md

 npm install mocha -g
 ```

 Unlike other JavaScript testing frameworks like Jasmine and QUnit, Mocha does not come with an assertion library.
 Instead, Mocha allows you to choose your own.
 Popular assertion libraries used with Mocha include should.js, expect.js, Chai, and Node's built in `assert` module.
-In this post, we're going to use Chai.
+In this post, we are going to use Chai.

 First, let's create a `package.json` file and install Chai: